sky-uk/kafka-configurator/CONTRIBUTING.md

 1. Follow the [sbt-bintray publishing guidelines](https://github.com/sbt/sbt-bintray#publishing) to ensure you are authenticated with Bintray.
 Note that you need to be a member of the `sky-uk` Bintray organization.
+2. Run `docker login --username=sky` and when prompted add the password for the `sky` Docker Hub account.
-2. Run `sbt ciRelease` to perform the release.
+3. Run `sbt ciRelease` to perform the release.
-3. Check you are happy with the draft publication of the new version [here](https://bintray.com/sky-uk/oss-maven/kafka-configurator) and, if so, run `sbt bintrayRelease` to make the new version publicly accessible.
+4. Check you are happy with the draft publication of the new version [here](https://bintray.com/sky-uk/oss-maven/kafka-configurator) and, if so, run `sbt bintrayRelease` to make the new version publicly accessible.

 ## Contributor Code of Conduct